-The main shopping segment of Kerkstraat is fashion and luxury, see Table 4.7.
-Besides the many fashion and luxury stores, a variety of restaurants is situated in the Kerkstraat.
+The main shopping segment of the Kerkstraat is Fashion and Luxury see Table 4.7.
+Besides the many fashion and luxury stores a variety of restaurants is situated in the Kerkstraat.
 The fashion and luxury stores are characterized by high-end retailers and fashion/art boutiques.
 Some examples of these stores are: Schaap & Citroen, Pall Mall, Claudia Sträter, McGregor, Purdey, Scapa Ladies, Fred de la Bretoniere, Geddes & Gillmore Cavallaro Napoli.
-In Appendix F, an overview of the facility offer of 's-Hertogenbosch is given.
+An overview of the available facilities for 's-Hertogenbosch is given in appendix F4.